komjk/twitch-translator-bot/README.md

 ## Note

-Make sure your bot has proper authorization to read and send messages in the channels. "# Twitch-LangTranslate-Bot"
+Make sure your bot has proper authorization to read and send messages in the channels.